10 Top Open Source Artificial Intelligence Tools for Linux

 1. Deep Learning For Java (Deeplearning4j)

-Deeplearning4j is a commercial grade, open-source, plug and play, distributed deep-learning library for Java and Scala programming languages.
-It’s designed specifically for business related application, and integrated with Hadoop and Spark on top of distributed CPUs and GPUs.
+Deeplearning4j is a commercial-grade, open-source, plug-and-play, distributed deep-learning library for Java and Scala programming languages.
+It is designed specifically for business-related applications, and integrated with Hadoop and Spark on top of distributed CPUs and GPUs.

 Deeplearning4j - Deep Learning for Java